DunyouWang-Group/Conjoint-Voting/README.md

 # Joint Voting
-This project hosts the data and source code for the paper “Machine Learning to Predict Atomic-Level Mechanisms of Chemical Reactions”.
+This project hosts the data and source code for the paper "Machine Learning to Predict Atomic-Level Mechanisms of Chemical Reactions".

 The learning and verifying datasets, as well as the original 1700 learning and 300 verifying trajectories, are organized in ten classes.